 You see, your HR lifecycle has three important pillars that help push the company forward:

 These are not just random processes some HR guru made up, they are processes crucial to productivity, culture, employee satisfaction and motivation, retention and acquisition, and much more.
 If you want to engage with and motivate your gig workers to do better work, then you need to properly onboard them, monitor and improve their performance, and properly offboard them when the time comes to say goodbye.
+Performance management is a key aspect of this lifecycle, and it's crucial to have a clear understanding of the type of performance report that can effectively track and measure your gig workers' productivity and engagement.
+Performance management is a key aspect of this lifecycle, and it's crucial to have a clear understanding of the type of performance report that can effectively track and measure your gig workers' productivity and engagement.

 People all over the world are struggling nowadays emotionally, psychologically, financially, and in many other ways.
 The COVID-19 pandemic has brought many insecurities to our everyday lives, and now more than ever before we need the support and understanding of our peers and leaders during these difficult times.
 Engaging with your contingent workers and full-time staff is no longer just about team building or several words of praise, it’s about truly caring for the individual and their well-being.

 Connect with your employees to see how they are doing and how their needs are evolving in these trying times.
-Give them the tools and the support they need to stay fit and well whilst working from home, and use a personalized approach in your communication with each worker.
+Give them the tools and the support they need to stay fit and well whilst working from home, and use a personalised approach in your communication with each worker.
 This will show them that they are not alone and will motivate them to give back to your company and achieve better results.

 The gig economy has opened numerous lucrative opportunities for companies looking to access the global talent pool.
 Now more than ever before, contingent workers are easier to reach and hire from abroad, but that doesn’t mean that sourcing talent is easy or that ensuring legal compliance is always a straightforward process.